 Are Disneyland Paris FastPasses free?

-Yes for the basic FastPass system or hotel FastPasses but you can also pay to get a higher tier of FastPass.
+Yes for the basic FastPass system or hotel FastPasses included with certain rooms but you can also pay to get a higher tier of FastPass.

 Is FastPass included with all Disneyland Paris tickets?